aashumallik/Compression-Engine/README.md

 # Compression-Engine
-Compression Engine is a program that uses Huffman Compression Algorithm to compress .txt files using a lossless compression library.
+Compression Engine uses Huffman Compression Algorithm to compress .txt files using a lossless compression library.

 This program is currently compressing a file that is named "foo.txt" which is a book downloaded from the website "Projet Gutenberg".